petersatsuse/azure-compute-docs/articles/virtual-machines/nvme-linux.md

 Azure VMs support two types of storage interfaces: Small Computer System Interface (SCSI) and NVMe.
 The SCSI interface is a legacy standard that provides physical connectivity and data transfer between computers and peripheral devices.
 NVMe is similar to SCSI in that it provides connectivity and data transfer, but NVMe is a faster and more efficient interface for data transfer between servers and storage systems.

-> [!NOTE]
-> VMs configured with Trusted Launch can't move from SCSI to NVMe.

 ### Support for SCSI interface VMs

 Azure continues to support the SCSI interface on the versions of VM offerings that provide SCSI storage.
 However, not all new VM series have SCSI storage as an option going forward.